 Other writing projects have included a weekly astronomy newsletter, science articles, and software-related documentation and advertising materials.
 When he lived in Seattle, he served as editor, writer, and documentation manager for the Microsoft Windows Resource Kits, which technically makes him a best-selling author.
 He doesn't like to think too much about that.
 On the other hand, his contributions to those projects helped win a bunch of STC awards in technical communication, which he thinks is kinda cool.

 Chris is Director (with Associate Kij Johnson and Founder James Gunn) of the Gunn Center for the Study of Science Fiction, which offers a program to get science fiction into the hands of young people.
 If you are interested in helping keep our genre vital through the influx of new readers, and you want to help youngsters enjoy the thrill and sense of wonder you remember, get involved!
 He also helped launch an educator-focused outreach and resource program through the Center called AboutSF.com - check it out.
 Other CSSF duties include serving as nominations director for the Theodore Sturgeon Memorial Award for best short SF story of the year, and as juror for the John W. Campbell Memorial Award for best SF novel of the year.
+In 2016, he was asked to organize and head up the academic-programming track of the World Science Fiction Convention in Kansas City.

 Chris was honored to be guest editor (and webmaster) of the special May/June 2010 World Literature Today "International Science Fiction" issue, with much internet-exclusive content available online.
 Check it out!
 He is a regular speaker on SF and writing, and was stoked to be give the keynote talks at the 2012 UCO Liberal Arts Symposium (keynote on science fiction as the mythologies for a changing age), the 2014 Southwest Philosophical Society Conference (keynote remarks about SF and philosophy), and the 2015 University of Iowa Medical Science Training Program retreat (keynote on "Positive Feedback Loops: Science Fiction and Science").